 - The IAC Legal Department shall be kept apprised of the progress and informed of the results of investigations performed by the Legal Departments of IAC’s businesses.

-- In conducting and monitoring investigations, IAC’s Legal Department shall consult and coordinate as appropriate IAC senior management, as well as IAC’s Internal Audit and Human Resources Departments and Audit Committee, and shall seek to ensure that the provisions of this Code of Ethics are applied and enforced consistently.
+- In conducting and monitoring investigations, IAC’s Legal Department shall consult and coordinate as appropriate with IAC senior management, as well as IAC’s Internal Audit and Human Resources Departments and Audit Committee, and shall seek to ensure that the provisions of this Code of Ethics are applied and enforced consistently.

 Sanctions for Violations:

 - Appropriate disciplinary action shall be determined upon completion of the investigation, if IAC’s Chief Legal Officer or the general counsel of the relevant business, as the case may be, concludes that a violation of this Code of Ethics has been committed and disciplinary action is warranted.